-Members own it.
+Members of HSSCU own the credit union.
 Every member has an equal vote in how the credit union is run, and can exercise this vote at the credit union AGM.
 Members elect a Board of Directors, also members, to oversee the running of the credit union.

 Who can join a credit union?

-Once you satisfy the common bond criteria anyone can join a credit union.
+Once you satisfy the common bond criteria found here you can join HSSCU.

 What is a Common Bond?

 The common bond is the factor which unites the members of the credit union – it is what members have in common.
 Because of the common bond, all members have the good of their community at heart; they know and trust each other.
-The common bond for HSSCU is employment in the health services sector in Ireland.
+The full list of our common bond can be found here